 How to Get the Glacioclasm

 Unsurprisingly, the Glacioclasm is directly tied to The Dawning event.
-This means when the event ends on January 5th, you will no longer be able to obtain this weapon.
+This means when the event ends on January 4th, you will no longer be able to obtain this weapon.
 You can get the Glacioclasm from opening legendary Dawning packages, which are given out by vendors whenever they get their specific treat.
 For example, you cannot get Candy Dead Ghosts to Zavala, only the Spider.
 Additionally, you aren’t guaranteed to get a legendary package whenever you offer someone a baked good.
-You can also earn Dawning weapons by completing the steps of the Dawning quest Eva gives out.
-However, this is a limited supply so don’t rely on this method unless you get really lucky.
+You can refine the loot pool by bringing 5 Dawning Spirit and a Gift In Return to Eva to purchase the Unity Gift Exchange.
+This guarantees either the Glacioclasm or Avalanche.

 Instead, focus on masterworking your oven first since that reduces the amount of Essence of Dawning needed.
 This will save you a lot of time in the long run, so make sure to bake everything at least once.
 After that, just focus on making a lot of baked goods and giving them out to vendors.
 Legendary Lost Sectors and Nightmare Hunts appear to be the fastest methods for farming Essence of Dawn.